 Questions to ask yourself: how well did they answer this question?
 Are you comfortable that they are ‘doing their own work’?

 The issue of coaching qualifications is a contentious one (and I won’t go into the detail of available qualifications here).
 Some of the best coaches I know don’t have coaching qualifications.
 Other coaches are highly decorated but lack necessary softer skills.
 My advice would be to treat qualifications as a helpful guide but not to discount a coach who lacks them if they have other strong credentials and you feel you could work well with.

-Ask them: do you have coaching qualifications and what is you attitude towards them?
-Briefly, can you tell me about your coaching experience?
-What is the difference between a coach, mentor, consultant and therapist (be very wary if they can’t explain the difference)?
+Questions to ask a coach: do they have coaching qualifications?
+What is their attitude towards them?
+Can they tell you about their coaching experience?
+What is the difference between a coach, mentor, consultant and therapist?
+Be very wary if they can’t comfortably explain the difference.